kareemrt/NBA-Vis/README.md

 # NBA-Visualizer
-## Author: Kareem T | Date: 11/22/2022
+##### *Kareem T | 11/22/2022*

-Program that utilizes web-scraping (via basketball-reference.com) to construct DataFrames, populate a database, and host a Web-API
+Program utilizing web-scraping to construct DataFrames, populate a database, and host an API.

-**The goal:** Find analytical insights about the NBA.

-Both the dataframe web-scraping and database populator modules are included in ./IO.
-SQL is default but you can modify IO/DB.py to use any connector given you also change the functions.
+Web-scraping & database modules are included in 'IO'; SQL is default but any connector can be used by changing the functions in DB.py.

-If you are creating a database, you will need a SockS5 proxy and browser headers to avoid request limits; follow the 'Data Web-Scrape Instructions' below.
+Creating a database REQUIRES a SockS5 proxy, browser headers to avoid request limits; follow *'Data Web-Scrape Instructions'* below.

-If you are only creating a select few dataframes, you do not require a proxy.
+Creating a few dataframes does not require a proxy.

+**The goal:** Build custom data-gathering tools, then find analytical insights about the NBA.

 ## Features